soundarya-ms3/flask-web-app-tutorial/README.md

 # flask-web-app-tutorial

 This is a simple web application using Python Flask and MySQL database.
-This is a simple notes app.
+This is a simple notes taking web application.

 ## What is Flask
 Flask is a lightweight web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.